Neurology

 Reduce salt intake

-The 2020-2025 Dietary Guidelines for Americans recommends consuming less than 2,300mg of sodium per day—about the 2, equivalent to one teaspoon of salt.
+The 2020-2025 Dietary Guidelines for Americans recommends consuming less than 2,300mg of sodium per day — equivalent to one teaspoon of salt.
 Doctors may suggest even less for patients with certain medical conditions.
 LaRue recommends omitting salt from recipes and substituting with your favorite herbs and spices for extra flavor.

 Recipes to help reduce risk of stroke